Meet Our Pets

-Dr. Cooper’s dog Storm unfortunately passed away earlier this year (2018).
+Dr. Cooper’s dog Storm unfortunately passed away during 2018.
 He was originally brought in to Cannington Veterinary Hospital by a client who had rescued him after being found during a storm about 13 years ago.
 Over the years Dr. Cooper enjoyed many active times running and bush walking with Storm.
 A favorite location was Denmark where this photos was taken one morning after a cool early morning outing.
 Storm is dearly missed and has left us with many fond memories of his friendship and the times we shared together.

 Sarah and Mike’s dog “Luna”

-Luna is an Australian Shepherd who belongs to Sarah and Mike who do grooming for us on Saturdays and Sarah also is a puppy class instructor.
-Luna was born in Tasmania, has competed in agility when he was younger and enjoys his time on holiday in Denmark where this photo was taken.
+Unfortunately Luna passed away early in 2019.
+He was a very beautiful Australian Shepherd who belonged to Sarah and Mike who do grooming for us on Fridays and Saturdays.
+He appears in several of the photos on our website and around the practice.
+Luna was born in Tasmania, competed in agility when he was younger and very much enjoyed his time on holiday in Denmark where this photo was taken.